 COUN 7331.
 Advanced Counseling Theories.
 3 Hours.

-In depth study of major counseling theories, with special emphasis on comparative analysis.
+Students engage an in-depth study of major counseling theories, with special emphasis on comparative analysis.
 Must make a B or better.

 Prerequisite: Admission into counseling doctoral program.